morficus/cssconf-and-jsconf-2014/cssconf/10-what-is-perspective.md

 * horzontal line (or horizon)
 * vanishing point

-so how does this apply to CSS and web design?
+So how does this apply to CSS and web design?

-using the ```transform``` property, we can change an elements perspective.  (the origin is the center by default) we can also use ```transform-origin```, to make that not the center. (basically move it anywhere around the element) --> but we can set the origin...outside of the element (aka: a 200px element, with a 400px 0 origin point).
+Using the ```transform``` property, we can change an elements perspective.  (the origin is the center by default) we can also use ```transform-origin```, to make that not the center. (basically move it anywhere around the element) --> but we can set the origin...outside of the element (aka: a 200px element, with a 400px 0 origin point).
 This causes problems.
 We can solve these problems by adding a "father" (or parent) element.